dataminer-site/dataminer-site.github.io/docs/archive/0.10/api/python/function.md

 2. **function**: The Python function you wish to register as a UDF.
 3. **parameters**: Scalar functions can operate on one or more columns.
 This parameter takes a list of column types used as input.
 4. **return_type**: Scalar functions return one element per row.
 This parameter specifies the return type of the function.
-5. **type** (Optional): DuckDB supports both built-in Python types and PyArrow Tables.
+5. **type** (Optional): DataMiner supports both built-in Python types and PyArrow Tables.
 By default, built-in types are assumed, but you can specify `type = 'arrow'` to use PyArrow Tables.
 6. **null_handling** (Optional): By default, null values are automatically handled as Null-In Null-Out.
 Users can specify a desired behavior for null values by setting `null_handling = 'special'`.
 7. **exception_handling** (Optional): By default, when an exception is thrown from the Python function, it will be re-thrown in Python.
 Users can disable this behavior, and instead return `null`, by setting this parameter to `'return_null'`
 8. **side_effects** (Optional): By default, functions are expected to produce the same result for the same input.
 If the result of a function is impacted by any type of randomness, `side_effects` must be set to `True`.